-Land at Old Mill Drive ('The Diamond'), Storrington (Policy 2vi)
+Land at Old Mill Drive ('The Diamond'), Storrington (Policy 2iv)

-4.39 It is possible that this site may come forward for redevelopment in the Plan period and as such it is included as a reserve site.
+4.33 It is possible that this site may come forward for redevelopment in the Plan period and as such it is included as a reserve site.
 This area currently includes a mix of commercial and residential uses.
 A Planning Brief was adopted by HDC for the whole 'Diamond' site in 2008 to plan for a more efficient use of the area.
 With proposals for the redevelopment of the supermarket site in the lower half of the area at Old Mill Square now approved, the future of the northern part of the area above the car park should be addressed.
-The site is suited to a redevelopment scheme to deliver approximately 20 net additional dwellings, assuming the retention of the equivalent retail and commercial floor space on the ground floor as at present.
+The site is suited to a redevelopment scheme to deliver approximately 20 net additional dwellings.

-Land at the Post Office Depot, High Street, Storrington (Policy 2vii)
+Land at the Post Office Depot, High Street, Storrington (Policy 2v)

-4.40 It is possible that the post office depot site on and behind the High Street may come forward for redevelopment in the Plan period and as such it is included as a reserve site.
+4.34 It is possible that the post office depot site on and behind the High Street may come forward for redevelopment in the Plan period and as such it is included as a reserve site.
 Its High Street frontage plays an important role in defining the character of the Conservation Area and in the primary shopping frontage of the village centre.
 The site may be large enough to retain a retail use on the frontage, which is a prerequisite, but also to deliver a mix of 'courtyard'-type new retail uses with residential uses above, which may total approximately 10 dwellings.